pazusoba/core/README.md

 | 0.7.1β  |    1.71s    |  0.91s  |  General Improvement  |
 | 0.7.5β  |      -      |    -    |    Full Automation    |
 |  0.8γ   |      -      |  0.77s  |        Rework         |

-## QT (Deprecated)

-This was my original attempt to port pazusoba to all platforms but was abondoned. [pazuauto](https://github.com/HenryQuan/pazuauto) was what it had became.
-The true successor is [pazuflata](https://github.com/HenryQuan/pazuflata) (Flutter) and it can be done by using Dart FFI to port pazusoba to all platforms.

 ## Resources